Monday, September 30, 2024

 Provide Leadership: Ensure visible, active sponsorship from senior leaders.
 Train and support middle managers to be change advocates.
 Model the desired behaviors and attitudes at all levels.

-By employing these strategies, leaders can help guide their organizations through the chaotic phase of change, reducing resistance and increasing the likelihood of successful transformation.
+Change is not a casual initiative, but an ongoing capability.
+By taking these practices, leaders can help guide their organizations through the chaotic phase of change, reducing resistance and increasing the likelihood of successful transformation.
 The key is to recognize that resistance stems from the chaos change brings, not the change itself, and to provide the information, support, structure, and leadership people need to navigate the transition.

 0 comments: